iotaledger/documentation/channels/0.1/authors/controlling-access.md

 Authors may choose this option to avoid the overhead of managing `Subscribe` messages.

-To set up subscriber before announcing the channel, authors can choose the subscribers in advance and either establish a pre-shared key or request the subscribers' NTRU keys.
+To set up subscribers before announcing the channel, authors can choose them in advance and either establish a pre-shared key or request their NTRU keys.